jono3030/dotfiles/README.md

 # dotfiles

-Collection of useful Linux dotfiles for use on different machines
+Collection of Linux dotfiles for use on different personal and/or work machines.